Skip to content

 Bruno Touschek Prize

 The Bruno Touschek Prize is awarded to a student for the quality of work and promise for the future.
 The candidate has to be registered for a PhD or diploma in accelerator physics or engineering or to a trainee accelerator physicist or engineer in the educational phase of their professional career.
+Applicants will be judged on the quality of the work submitted to the IPAC’26 conference.
+The winner will receive a framed certificate, and a cash prize of 1.000 Euros and will have the opportunity to make a short oral presentation during the Accelerator Prizes Special Session during IPAC’26.

 For more information about the prizes you can find them on the web site of EPS-Accelerator group